KNOWLEDGE EXPERTS IN DISASTER RECOVERY

 Security professionals often focus on the threats and breaches that dominate the headlines and not necessarily on those most critical to the organisation

-CISOs must strike a balance between what is needed in a security program and the risks to undertake for the business to move forward.
+CISOs must strike a balance between what is needed for a business to move forward and a security posture that prevents harm and not progress.

 That may be easier said than done.
 Digital disruption might be moving forward at increasing speed, but the core beliefs wired into our minds often don’t help.